newDharma Talk | Atonement

 Welcome

 Traditionally, the July issue is transform.‘s “Best of Issue”.
 This July is no different.
-Something powerful happens when we take time to reflect on moments in life where critical points of transformation and growth happened.
-We all know that being the change we want to see in the world takes deep reflection, constant nurturing and consistent [...]
+Something powerful happens when we take time to reflect on moments in life where critical points of […]

 Making Connections | Statewide Parent Network & stone circles